vshulyk/onmyway/README.md

 #### Developer help #####
-As we use gps and https is required by google, you will need to connect to https both webpack server and backend.
+**!!!Please lint your code before commit!!!**

-https://localhost:8080
+As we use gps and https is required by google, you will need to connect to https both webpack server and backend. https://localhost:8080

 **To prevent untrasted cert issue, until we will have our own good one, please go to the